-- Pre and post departure seminars and tour
+- 150 contact hours including Pre and post departure seminars and tour

 On-campus unit delivery combines face-to-face and digital learning.

 Last withdraw without fail:

 Prerequisites50 credit points